jrc03c/progress/readme.md

 **progress** is a little package that draws a progress bar when iterating over an array in Node.
+It's kind of like [tqdm](https://tqdm.github.io/).

 Install it: